Discrimination against people with red hair: United Kingdom

 According to some observers, red haired people in the United Kingdom face particularly "aggressive" discrimination due to systemic "prejudice ... related to centuries-old matters of imperialism, religious bigotry and war".
 According to TRT World, the UK is "arguably the nation most hostile to this hair colour" despite red hair having the highest incidence in that country.
 The UK's Anti-Bullying Alliance has called for red hair to be listed as a protected characteristic, which would result in the targeting of people with red hair for criminal acts classified as a hate crime.
 Some have said that people with red hair are abused by those who would prefer to abuse racial minorities but feel restrained by hate crimes legislation and, therefore, target classes of people not protected by law.

-In a 2013 article in New Statesman, columnist Nelson Jones chronicled several anecdotes of people with red hair who had been physically assaulted that year in the United Kingdom due to their hair color, including at least one stabbing.
-A 2014 study found that more than 90 percent of men in the UK with red hair had been the target of bullying due exclusively to their hair color.
-In addition, the study found, approximately 61 percent of males and 47 percent of females with red hair reported encountering "some kind of discrimination in the past" as a result of their hair color.
+In a 2013 article in New Statesman, columnist Nelson Jones chronicled several anecdotes of people with red hair who had been physically assaulted that year in the United Kingdom due to their hair colour, including at least one stabbing.
+A 2014 study found that more than 90 percent of men in the UK with red hair had been the target of bullying due exclusively to their hair colour.
+In addition, the study found, approximately 61 percent of males and 47 percent of females with red hair reported encountering "some kind of discrimination in the past" as a result of their hair colour.

 According to Lily Cole, who has red hair, being bullied as a child for red hair in the UK was "not dissimilar" to experiencing racial abuse.
-Prince Harry and David Kitson have reported being abused as a result of their hair color.
+Prince Harry and David Kitson have reported being abused as a result of their hair colour.
 The head of one children's charity reported that levels of abuse in the UK were significant and said there was "nothing like this in the U.S."

 In 2015, a person with red hair was convicted of terrorist offenses over a plot to assassinate Prince Charles and Prince William in order to ensure Prince Harry, who has red hair, would become King of the United Kingdom.
-The man attributed his genetic supremacist views towards childhood bullying to which he'd been subjected over his hair color.
+The man attributed his genetic supremacist views towards childhood bullying to which he'd been subjected over his hair colour.